Updated: Dec 17, 2021

 So just say hi, or lift your hand for a wave as you pass someone.
 It makes everyone happier, even you, just to pass along the kindness.

-Please let me know below if you agree with my observations and if you have anything to add to this list.
+These are simply my observations from the trail, let me know below if you agree with my opinions and if you have anything to add to this list.
 Maybe there is something I didn't even know about!

 Until next time,